angular-schule/angular-cli-ghpages/docs/README_contributors.md

 ```

 **Note:** The CLI (`ng deploy`) remains the primary and recommended way to use this tool.
 Programmatic usage is considered advanced/experimental and may change between versions.

+## Dependency on gh-pages Internal API

+### Remote URL Discovery

+The `getRemoteUrl` function in `src/engine/engine.prepare-options-helpers.ts` calls into `gh-pages/lib/git`, which is an **internal API** not documented in gh-pages' public interface.
+This dependency carries upgrade risk.

+**What we depend on:**
+- `new Git(process.cwd(), options.git).getRemoteUrl(options.remote)` from `gh-pages/lib/git`
+- The exact error message format when remote doesn't exist or not in a git repository

+**Upgrade process for gh-pages v6+:**

+1. Check test failures in `src/engine/engine.prepare-options-helpers.spec.ts` first, specifically the `getRemoteUrl` test block
+2. If those tests fail, it likely indicates a breaking change in gh-pages' internal Git API
+3. Options:
+   - If `gh-pages/lib/git` still exists with same interface: update our error message assertions
+   - If the internal API changed significantly: implement our own git remote discovery using `child_process.execSync('git config --get remote.{remote}.url')`
+   - If gh-pages added a public API for this: switch to the public API

+**Current baseline:** Tests are pinned to gh-pages v3.2.3 behavior and error messages.

 ## Keeping track of all the forks